MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/shared-schema.md

     ```
     Dismount-NAVTenant -ServerInstance '[nav_server_instance_name]' -Tenant '[tenant ID]'
     ```
-3. Mount the database, which was used by the tenant, as a designated tenant database on the same [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance as before.
+3. Use the Mount-NAVTenantDatabase cmdlet to mount the database of the dismounted tenant to the same [!INCLUDE[nav_server_md](includes/nav_server_md.md)] instance as before.
+This will designate the database as a  tenant database.

     ```
-    Mount-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]' -DatabaseName '[exisiting_database_name]' -DatabaseServer '[server_name]\[database_instance]'
+    Mount-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]' -DatabaseName '[existing_database_name]' -DatabaseServer '[server_name]\[database_instance]'
     ```

- 3. Synchronize the tenant database with the application.
+    Substitute `[tenant_database_id]` with the ID that you want to assign the tenant database.
+You will use this ID for subsequent operations on the database, like when dismounting it or mounting a tenant.

-    Use the Sync-NAVTenantDatabase cmdlet to synchronize the database schema in a tenant database with the schema in the application database.
+ 3. Use the Sync-NAVTenantDatabase cmdlet to synchronize the database schema of the tenant database with the schema in the application database.

+    ```
+    Sync-NAVTenantDatabase -ServerInstance '[nav_server_instance_name]' -Id '[tenant_database_id]'
+    ```

-4. Assign the existing tenant to the tenant database and mount it to the server instance.
+4. Use the Mount-NAVTenant cmdlet to add the existing tenant to the tenant database and mount it to the [!INCLUDE[nav_server_md](includes/nav_server_md.md)] server instance.

     ```
     Mount-NAVTenant -ServerInstance DynamicsNAV -Tenant 'Tenant1-1' -TenantDatabaseID 'TenantSharedDatabase1'
     ```

 ## See Also
 [Microsoft Dynamics NAV Windows PowerShell Cmdlets](Microsoft-Dynamics-NAV-Windows-PowerShell-Cmdlets.md)